TeleAI-mcp/modern-project-planner-3g50/README.md

-# modern-project-planner-3g50
+# Modern Project Planner 3G50

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.